PoornaPillutla/Family-Relationship/README.md

 # Family-Relationship
-Finding the releations of family
+Finding the releations of family using Python